mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 ### Async executor

-If the resolver's `fulfill`/`reject` are executed asynchronously our `.then` method will fail because its handlers are executed immediately.
+If the resolver's `fulfill`/`reject` are executed asynchronously, our `.then` method will fail because its handlers are executed immediately.

 ```javascript
 it('should queue callbacks when the promise is not fulfilled immediately', done => {